 C:\Program Files (x86)\Common Files\Adobe\AdobeGCClient

-Malware that tries to disguise itself as this program is often placed elsewhere.
+Malware trying to disguise itself as this program is often placed elsewhere.

 Even if you’re not worried about malware, the location of the file will often tell you what it’s for, or at least what it’s associated with.
-In this example, even without having performed a search, the file location would have told me that the file is related to the Adobe software installed on my machine.
+In this example, even without having performed a search, the file location tells me that the file is related to the Adobe software installed on my machine.

-Detective work will not always be conclusive, but in most cases it’ll get you what you need: an understanding of what the startup entry is at least related to.
+This detective work is not always conclusive, but in most cases, it’ll get you what you need: an understanding of what the startup entry is related to.

 But can I disable it?

 This is a question I can’t answer, at least not for every entry you’ll find in your startup list.